 8. Handle negative comments positively on social media

 When a customer posts a negative comment, businesses tend to defend themselves.
 Always try to meet negative comments positively.
 A complaint on social media is noticed by every single customer as it appears in their news feed.
-Being positive towards also helps to breed support from your loyal customers.

-A negative comment brings other followers around your business and depending on how likely your business is to be on the receiving end of social media negativity, brainstorming positive responses is vital for your customer service social media strategy.
+A negative comment brings other followers round your business and depending on how likely your business is to be on the receiving end of social media negativity, brainstorming positive responses is vital for your customer service social media strategy.

-Social media customer service example: Applebee’s
+The best example of social media customer service practice: Applebee’s

 Applebee’s, known for its quirky and humorous responses over social media, handled an issue so smartly.